-I went out and tried more than 20 of the best burgers Melbourne restaurants have in order to find the best one.
+I went out and tried more than 20 of the best burgers Melbourne restaurants have to find the best one.
 I tried everything, from cheeseburgers, vegan burgers, double bacon burgers, double beef burgers, and so on!
 I searched far and wide to find Australia’s best burgers here in Melbourne.

 There are 76 photos of me eating burgers on a dedicated Instagram account with more than 1400 followers.
 So when I say I know burgers, I know burgers.

 Burger stores have become a dime a dozen around Melbourne, with high-status Chefs such as Shannon Bennett and Neil Perry throwing their hat into the ring with opening their own chains.

 But it doesn’t always take a big name to have a massive burger game.
 There’s something special about small shops with a lot of passion for the humble burger, and I’ve found some that are sure to hit the spot no matter what burg-mood you’re in.

-Scouring far and wide across Melbourne, from to Prahran, these burgers are some of my favourites that I keep coming back to.
+Scouring far and wide across Melbourne, from Fitzroy to Prahran, these burgers are some of my favourites that I keep coming back to.
 In fact, these are probably even the best beef burgers in Australia.

 There are three things, in my honest opinion, that a burger simply must have to be a hit.

 These are non-negotiable to fulfill the taste buds.
 Without them, it can quite literally be a recipe for disaster.

 Burgers must have:

 - A bun that can hold its own, (doesn’t have to be a milk bun)

 - An on-point blend of sauces

 - A main event that cannot be flawed

-In this list you can find a simple cheeseburger, some saucy numbers, and a greasy fried chicken to satisfy the biggest of cravings.
+In this list you can find a simple double cheese burger, some saucy numbers, and a greasy fried chicken to satisfy the biggest of cravings.
 Each place offers its own twist on the humble burger and although different they are all as delicious as the last.
 A lot of these are American style burgers and don’t even use a brioche bun, so un-Australian but we love them anyway.

 There are also a few vegetarian order options for those looking for a meat-free experience.